LIN3S/WPTemplateSelector/README.md

 root directory with dummy unstructured code.

-This way, we are now able to match routes used by Wordpress with the actions from our Controllers, letting us to keep a simpler a more intuitive theme folder structure for new comming developers.
+This way, we are now able to match routes used by Wordpress with the actions from our Controllers, letting us to keep a simpler a more intuitive theme folder structure for new coming developers.

-Is an alternative to using annotations to declare new page templates.

 We faced some issues when we started using WP-Routing plugin, creating a php file in theme's root folder had no sense just to add an annotation.
+Therefore, we came up with this alternative to avoid using annotations to declare new page templates.

 With this plugin you can now use a hook to add your custom page templates, and a selector will be added in your page editor to select the one you need.